Moving to the Algarve

 Expats will find that getting around the region is straightforward and inexpensive.
 This is facilitated by the abundance of low-cost airlines that fly in from other European destinations

 Life in the Algarve runs at a slower pace.
 Its pleasant climate and beautiful natural scenery allow residents to enjoy a great outdoors lifestyle.
-However, locals in the region can also be very traditional, and one will only need to go ten miles into the hills to witness families living self-sufficient lifestyles that differ little from decades ago.
-Overall, expats who are not dependent on finding local employment will find that the Algarve has much to offer.
+However, locals in the region can also be very traditional.
+One will only need to go ten miles into the hills to witness families living self-sufficient lifestyles that differ little from decades ago.
+Overall, expats who aren't dependent on finding local employment will find that the Algarve has much to offer.